DockStudios/jmon/docs/step_reference.md

 Directive for verifying the responses from DNS query.

-One of two validation attributes must be used:
+One of the following validation attributes must be used:
 * equals - Checks records match exactly
 * contains - Checks that the provided records exist in the response
+* count - Checks the number of records in the response
+* min_count - Checks the minimum number of records in the response

 ```
 - dns: www.google.co.uk